UzmaNahid/chocolate-_sales_-Analysis/README.md

-# chocolate-_sales_-Analysis
-End-to-end sales analytics using SQL for data cleaning, transformation, and trend analysis.
-Built an interactive Power BI dashboard showing Total Sales, Sales Growth %, Regional Contribution, and Product Performance.
-Found a 21.86% sales drop, a 78.20% recovery, and New Zealand contributing 17.07%
+# Awesome-chocholate-sales-dashboard(SQL and Power BI)
+##  Project Objective
+To analyze sales performance using SQL and Power BI by transforming raw data into actionable insights.
+To identify key trends, growth patterns, and regional contributions that support data-driven decision-making.